nexical/doc-drift/docs/architecture.md

 ## The Algorithm

-`doc-drift` determines documentation freshness through a two-phase process:
+`docgap` determines documentation freshness through a two-phase process:

 ### Phase 1: Temporal Analysis (Git)
 The first pass relies on `git log` to establish a timeline.